 Every year on January 2, ticket regulations and prices are reviewed and regularly child fare rules and options are tinkered around with as well as the adjustments to prices.

 This page tries to explain as simply as possible the situation for your child, together with some workarounds to get around some of the restrictions.
-If you still don't understand there is an opportunity to discuss at the foot of the page.
+At the bottom of this page we also have some commonly asked questions on the subject of child fares in London.